-• Slow Cook in your crockpot – cook on with a little water or reduced sodium chicken broth on low for 6-8 hours or high for 3-4 hours
+• Slow Cook in your crockpot- cook on with a little water or reduced sodium chicken broth on low for 6-8 hours or high for 3-4 hours.
+Check out some of our best slow cooker recipes that are perfect for a busy day.

 • Brown meat in a skillet until there is no more pink – drain fat.
-Typically I try to cook it with diced onion.
-Since most recipes that call for ground beef typically call for sauteed onion as well, I just do them together from the get-go.
+Since most recipes that call for ground beef typically call for sautéed onion as well, you can just mix them together from the get-go.
+Check out some of our favorite skillet beef recipes that you must try.

 • Boil in a large stock pot – when the water is boiling, add in salt as if you’re cooking pasta.
 Remember, like pasta, whatever you cook the meat in will be giving it flavor.
 When the salt has dissolved, break the ground beef up into small pieces and put it in the water.
 Let it cook, stirring occasionally, until there’s no visible pink.
 Remove from heat and drain.

-• While making a recipe that requires browned beef or turkey , cook double and save half
+• Skinny Tips: While making a recipe that requires browned beef or turkey , cook double and save half.

 • Make sure you write the quantity and date on the bag.